Presented by Auckland Theatre Company and Auckland Arts Festival

 Auckland Theatre Company

-The Haka Party Incident includes some bad language, portrays institutional racism and cultural appropriation and historical examples of how haka and Te Reo Māori were incorrectly used and performed in the past.
+The Haka Party Incident includes offensive views, some bad language, institutional racism, cultural appropriation and historical examples of how haka and Te Reo Māori were incorrectly used and performed in the past.

 The last New Zealand war took place in Auckland in 1979.
 It lasted three minutes.